Last Updated on 10th November 2021 by Mike@bitaboutbritain

 For me the highlights of Fountains Abbey start with the astonishing east window in the Chapel of the Nine Altars and the nearby columns, which just seem to soar upwards with so much grace.
 Then there’s the length of the nave of the abbey church – some 385 feet, I believe: it simply dwarfs everything and anyone within it.
 And the feature many people pick out – the cellarium, where fleeces were stored – 19 pillars supporting an astoundingly beautiful vaulted ceiling about 300 feet in length.
 Remember we’re looking at medieval architecture here.
 It’s a privilege just to wander through the place, soaking up the atmosphere, listening for the monks discussing business in the chapter house, the slap-slap of sandal-bound feet in the cloisters, the scrape of bowls in the refectory and (so it is said) a heavenly choir chanting in the Chapel of the Nine Altars.
 When the wind is right.
 Don’t use that imagination of yours in the reredorter, which is a polite term for the latrines.

 The ruins of Fountains Abbey are now part of Studley Royal Park, an 800 acre estate that includes an outstanding Georgian water garden at the other end of the valley and a medieval deer park (though the deer are quite modern, really).
 The entire park is a designated World Heritage Site.

-Go to A Bit About Britain’s directory for more information about Fountain’s Abbey and to find other sites.
+Go to A Bit About Britain’s listings to find more abbeys and other places to visit in Britain.